douglasalipio/shortenUrlApp/README.md

 ```

 ## Shorter-link app

+As the alias api is always returns 404.
+I've added manually the shortUrl object to the recycler list in order to show the feature usage.

 <img src ="https://github.com/douglasalipio/shortenUrlApp/blob/main/device-2023-03-08-112147.gif"  width="360"/>&nbsp;&nbsp;

 ## Project architecture
 <img src ="https://github.com/douglasalipio/weathercheck_interview/blob/master/clean-architecture-interaction.png" />&nbsp;&nbsp;

 The App was developed based on clean architecture concept.
 It is separated by package layers such as
 domain, presentation, and data.